 At my cousin’s house, I was so worried that I had difficulty having a conversation with my cousin.
 All I wanted was to go home and check the garage.

 I calmed myself down by diverting my attention to reading articles on the net, eating, and talking to my cousin.
-In addition, I told myself that the thoughts I had were not real.
-The latter helped a little a bit.
+Also, I told myself that the thoughts I had were not real.
+The latter helped a little bit.

 Phew, At the House

-When I arrived at home, I saw that the garage was closed.
-I felt relieved and annoyed.
-Relieved because it was closed, and annoyed because I wasted my energy obsessing.
+When I arrived home, I saw that the garage closed.